Future Science Fiction and Science Fiction Stories: Bibliographic details

 Note that although the cover read "The Original Science Fiction Stories" for much of the second run, the title was always "Science Fiction Stories", though some reference books index the magazine under "O".
 For Future:

 Louis Silberkleit was the publisher of both magazines throughout their existence, but he changed the imprint he used for them twice.
 Both were initially published by Blue Ribbon Magazines, Holyoke, Massachusetts.
 Starting with the March 1940 issue of Future, and the March 1940 issue of Science Fiction, the magazines were published by Double Action Magazines, with offices in Chicago.
 This changed to Columbia Publications, with offices in Springfield and Holyoke, Massachusetts, with the March 1941 issue of Science Fiction and the April 1941 issue of Future.

 A Canadian edition of Science Fiction ran for 6 pulp-sized issues of 64 pages from October 1941 to June 1942, priced at 25 cents; it was intended to be monthly but there were no issues in December 1941, or in April or May 1942.
 The publisher was Superior Magazines of Toronto for the first two issues, and Duchess Printing of Toronto for the remaining four.
 A different editor, William Brown-Forbes, was listed, but the fiction was all reprinted from Silberkleit's U.S. magazines.
-The artwork was new, however, with covers by John Hilkert and Edwin Shaw, among others.
+The artwork was new, however, with covers by John Hilkert and Edwin Shaw, among others.Moskowitz (1990), p.
+89.

 Two issues of Science Fiction were reprinted in the UK by Atlas Publications; these were abridged versions of the October and December 1939 issues.
 They were 96 pages, in pulp format.
 There were no British reprints of the first series of Future, but Thorpe & Porter reprinted 14 numbered and undated issues from November 1951 to June 1954, corresponding roughly to the U.S. issues from March 1951 to March 1954.
 They were 96 pages in pulp format, and were priced at 1/6 (7.5p).
 In 1957 Strato Publications reprinted another 11 issues, again undated, from November 1957 to February 1960, corresponding to the U.S. issues from Summer 1957 to August 1959, skipping the February 1958 issue.
 These were in digest format, and were 128 pages; they were priced at 2/- (10p).
 Strato Publications also produced a reprint series of Science Fiction; this ran from October 1957 to May 1960, for 12 undated issues, in digest format, 128 pages, priced at 2/-.
 The first 11 of these reprints were cut versions of the U.S. originals, corresponding to 11 of the U.S. issues between September 1957 and May 1959—the omitted issues were January, March, and September 1958.
 The final issue was the U.S. issue for May 1960, overprinted with the British price.

 There are no anthologies of stories drawn solely from either Science Fiction or Future, but in the 1960s Ivan Howard edited several anthologies for Silberkleit's publishing imprint, Belmont Books, with contents drawn solely from Silberkleit's magazines.
 These included: